 A New York City grad student Tiffany is a dominatrix at night and enlists her gay best friend from high school, Pete, to assist her in her night job.

-This show explores the kinks and fetishes that may seem strange or taboo for someone who has never heard or explored them.
+This show explores the kinks and fetishes that may seem strange or taboo to someone who has never heard of or explored them.
 When it comes to viewing the world of kink it is seen as a bad unforeseen play.
 However, this show explains the bonds between the dominants and submissives in the kink world.
 Kink isn’t a crazy taboo, it’s about trust between partners, a sense of intimacy, and connection for people who are involved in this play romantically, professionally, and platonically.

-Bonding is a sex-positive show that brings the perspectives of people in this line of work, people receiving, people who haven’t heard of any form of kink play.
+Bonding is a sex-positive show that brings the perspectives of people in this line of work, people receiving, and people who haven’t heard of any form of kink play.
 It shows that all kink practices and plays, in any shape or form, should be treated as part of the intimacy between partners.

 When I watched the show, I felt a sudden realization about the different relationships is created for people in the kink community.
 I knew about kink but I felt that it was just a business arrangement kind of relationship.
 I know now it’s so much more than that.
 The people in charge of setting the scene have a high responsibility that gives people the freedom to enjoy themselves and not be judged.

 If you ever had the feeling of keeping your questions about sex to yourself, watching these shows may give you the encouragement you need.
 It’s okay to take your time and open up about these things to someone you trust.
 Open discussion about sex used to be a taboo subject, however, society has grown and become open-minded.
 With television shows that are more open to talking about sex and safe practices, there is no need to feel ashamed or uncomfortable.
 With these five shows, you can explore what sparks your interests and have some of your questions answered.